 The 14CHRONO Centre operates a NEC compact model 0.5MV AMS for carbon dating.
-Installation of the machine began in January 2007 in a purpose built laboratory.
 We typically measure about 200 unknown samples and 30 known age secondary standards per month.
 Sample preparation, pretreatment, graphitisation and analysis is carried out by a team who, among them, have over 100 years of radiocarbon dating experience.

 Our VIRI results